 Bitcoin headlines are fun to watch, but they usually don’t mean much to grain market participants.
 Through 2014 and 2015, the price of a single bitcoin fluctuated anywhere from $200 to several hundred dollars.
 Since the start of 2017, however, when the bitcoin chart burst through $1,000 for the first time, the price has skyrocketed.

 A bitcoin bought for less than $1,000 in January would have been worth $2,500 in June, then $5,000 in October, then $6,500 on Nov.
 1, then over $7,000 once the CME announcement was made.
+With all of it, it’d reap lucrative benefits if one were to know how to sell bitcoin for usd.
 To many people (myself included), that sounds an awful lot like a bubble.
 But that’s fine.
 Let the bitcoin speculators enjoy the excitement while it lasts.

 For grain market participants, the most fascinating thing about bitcoin shouldn’t be the wild prices or the breathless headlines.
 Rather, it’s the technology behind bitcoin that should pique our interest.
 It could revolutionize the way grain transactions take place.